 I love the practice of asana and view it as extremely important on the spiritual path, but it alone will not take me to enlightenment.
 Hence, I shifted my gaze to Tantric practices.
 Tibetans have turned out enlightened beings on a treadmill since 8 C.E.
 I’m now a Buddhist practitioner and am blessed to be a student of Dzongsar Khentsye Rinpoche.

 As a result of my extensive sadhana in Asia, I met my guru.
 In 2017, I was initiated into the Nath Sampradaya as an Aghori Nath yogini at Pashupati in Nepal.
 Throughout my yogic journey, I keep an open mind about the practice and try not to succumb to dogma.

 I’m qualified as a Senior Yoga Teacher with both the Yoga Alliance USA and Yoga Alliance Professionals UK.

-While I’m considered to be a ‘teacher’s teacher’, I also try to make yoga accessible to everyone regardless of ability.
+While I’m considered to be a ‘teacher’s teacher’ with over 35 years experience on the mat, I also like to make yoga accessible for everyone regardless of ability.
 I love to teach restorative yoga and be creative with the use of props.
-As part of my charity work, I’ve taught yoga to addicts for the Westminster Drug Project and to homeless people for Crisis.
-If you want sanity in your life and a yoga practice that will sustain it, please contact me to find out more.
+As part of my charity work, I’ve taught yoga to addicts for the Westminster Drug Project and to homeless people for Crisis, and to young Aghori yogis in Pashupati, Nepal.
+If you need SANITY in your life and a yoga practice that will sustain it, please contact me to find out more.

 The act of seeing and being seen.
 Viewpoint.